collective/collective.futures/README.rst

 .. image:: https://secure.travis-ci.org/datakurre/collective.futures.png
    :target: http://travis-ci.org/datakurre/collective.futures

-This is an collective package for providing yet another way to do asynchronous (non-blocking) processing on Plone.
+This is a collective package for providing yet another way to do asynchronous (non-blocking) processing on Plone.

 This time we speak in terms of promises and futures: